 The special water/cleaning agent sprays are mounted at the inlet, in the drum and in the outlet of the mixer.
 The exact configuration and washing parameters (water volume, cleaning agents, temperature, duration, etc.) always depends on the mixed products, hygienic requirements and operational circumstances.
 Therefore the WIP/CIP configuration will be defined together with the client.

 WIP/CIP can be delivered with manual or automatic control.
 With manual control the washing sequence can be controlled at the control panel of the mixer by means of manually opening and closing valves.
 With automatic control, a washing sequence (as defined by/with client) is programmed in the PLC of the control panel.

 Since July 2003 the ATEX 153 and ATEX 114 guidelines are applicable for powder installations.
-According the ATEX 114 regulation a company has to check, by means of risk analyses, what the explosion risks are and if the installation has to be divided into zones according ATEX 114.
-The mixer can be configured for use in ATEX zone 21 inside and 22 outside.
+According to the ATEX 114 regulation a company has to check, by means of risk analyses, what the explosion risks are and if the installation has to be divided into zones according to ATEX 114.
+The mixer can be configured for use in ATEX zone 21 inside and ATEX zone 22 outside.
 Details of the process zone classification are to be provided by the client.

 Time needed for mixing is an important operational parameter.
 However, time for cleaning can be of equal operational importance.
 In order to facilitate quick and easy cleaning and inspection the Lindor industrial mixing machine can be equipped with Extra Large Easy Access Doors.

 These doors can be sized to create a maximum opening.
 The opening of the doors is made easier by use of hinges and gas cylinders.
 A choice can be made between equipping all three doors with hinges and cylinders or just one.